 This salad is a beautiful thing, you guys.
 Perfect as an easy dinner, bbq side dish, pot luck addition, vegetarian menu option, or just leftover for lunch, it literally covers all the bases.
-I have loved caprese salads for, well, forever.
+I have loved Caprese salads for, well, forever.
 Any excuse to eat big chunks of mozzarella with fresh sweet tomatoes and I am all in.
 There is just one small problem with these delicious salads – they’re not filling enough for my hearty appetite.
-I’m always left wanting something more.

-Filled with the classic caprese favorites like sweet tomatoes, smooth mozzarella and a homemade basil pesto, this salad also has FARRO.
-Farro is an easy-to-cook ancient grain packed full of fiber, protein and nutrients like magnesium and iron.
+Farro is an easy-to-cook ancient grain packed full of fiber, protein, and nutrients like magnesium and iron.
 And although farro does contain gluten, it is in lower levels than traditional wheat.
-The addition of this ancient grain takes this salad from a delicious appetizer or side, to balanced and fulfilling meal.
+The addition of this ancient grain takes this salad from a delicious appetizer or side dish to a balanced and fulfilling meal.

 But, that’s not all.

 A salad wouldn’t be a salad without fruit.
 Ok, that’s not true, but a salad wouldn’t be a summer salad without fruit.